enioka/flowbox-spec/description.rst

 * open protocol by design so that any party can provide implementations and enhancements of their own, just as HTTP does,
 * extensible protocol, with strong focus on upward compatibility,
-* no central point by design, even if some deployment topologies can c hoose to centralize some components,
+* no central point by design, even if some deployment topologies can choose to centralize some components,
 * capability to manage a set (or subset) of integration flows from a unified user interface,
 * no language or technology dependency so that anyone can join the virtual ESB with his own languages and tools, given very limited prerequisites (but the standards of the Internet),